Potential Financial Steps for T-Mobile Employees in January

 Net worth = what you owe - what you owe.

 Consider a car worth $20,000 with a loan of $15,000.
-This is included in net worth as +$5,000 ($20,000 - $15,000).
+The impact on net worth is +$5,000 ($20,000 - $15,000).

 This is crucial!
 It’s empowering - and shocking - to see how much impact small changes can have.

-• $15,000 after 5 years
+• $14,000 after 5 years,

-• $37,000 after 10 years
+• $34,000 after 10 years,

-• $120,000 after 20 years
+• $104,000 after 20 years, and

-• $302,000 after 30 years
+• $245,000 after 30 years!

 4. Evaluate Mega Roth

-T-Mobile match
+T-Mobile Match

 The biggest benefit of contributing to the 401(k) is the company match.
-T-Mobile matches 100% of the first 3% of contributions and 50% of the next 2%.
+T-Mobile matches:

 Let’s say a single, unmarried employee earns $100,000 a year.
 If they contribute $3,000 (3%), T-Mobile will also contribute $3,000 (3%).
-That’s like free money!

 If the employee contributes $5,000 (5%), T-Mobile will contribute $4,000 (3% + half of the 4% and 5% contributions).

-Many of us are willing to trade $5,000 for $9,000 each year. 😂
+Many of us are willing to trade $5,000 for $9,000 each year!

-Tax Deferral
+Tax Savings

-However, there’s another benefit - tax savings.
+However, there’s another benefit: tax savings.

-Let’s revisit our intrepid six-figure earner.
+Let’s revisit the six-figure earner.

-Contributing $5,000 reduces taxable income for the year by $1,500 for the year:
+Contributing $5,000 could lower taxable income $1,500 for the year:

 $5,000 * 30% = $1,500

-The maximum 401(k) contribution for an employee in 2024 is $23,000.
-(There’s also a $7,500 catch-up for employees aged 50 and wiser.)
+The maximum 401(k) contribution for an employee in 2025 is $23,500.

-Let’s assume the employee is 35 years old.
-If they contribute the full $23,000, they’ll save $6,900 in taxes for the year:
+Assume the employee is 35 years old.
+If they contribute the full $23,500, they may save $7,050 in taxes for the year:

-$23,000 * 30% = $6,900
+$23,500 * 30% = $7,050

 That’s not bad!
-Between the T-Mobile matching contribution of $4,000 and the $6,900 tax savings, that employee would be $10,900 ahead.
+Between the T-Mobile matching contribution of $4,000 and the $7,050 tax savings, the employee would be $11,050 ahead.

-Our saver isn’t close to the limit.
-They’ve only used $27,000 of the $69,000:
+Our saver has only used $27,500 of the $70,000:

-• Employee contributions of $23,000
+• Employee contributions of $23,500

 • Employer contributions of $4,000

-How could someone contribute the extra $42,000 ($69,000 - $27,000)?
+How could they contribute the extra $42,500 ($70,000 - $27,500)?

-Through an after-tax 401(k) contribution which is immediately transferred to a Roth Individual Retirement Arrangement (IRA) account.
+After-tax contributions can then be transferred to a Roth Individual Retirement Arrangement (IRA) account.
 That’s called a Mega Roth.

 A few years ago, T-Mobile enabled employees to contribute to an after-tax 401(k) and take in-service distributions.
 That opened up the Mega Roth to employees.

-Unlike pretax 401(k) contributions, after-tax contributions 401(k) are included in taxable state and federal income.
+Unlike pre-tax 401(k) contributions, after-tax contributions 401(k) are included in taxable state and federal income.
 They don’t save income taxes on the front end.

 The primary costs of a Mega Roth are: